 HEUER Chronosplit Modules and Repairs

-I encountered my first Chronosplit in 2013 and have examined and repaired many since.
-In my experience straight Chronosplit repairs are both difficult and sadly suffer a very low success rate due to the reasons explained on my last page.
-In most cases repair will come in the form of a Rawsar H1 conversion.
-The conversion reuses the mechanical parts from your old Calibre 102 module and replaces the faulty parts with new modern reliable ones.
+I encountered my first Heuer Chronosplit in 2013 and have examined and repaired many since.
+Chronosplit repairs are both difficult, and time-consuming and sadly suffer a very low success rate due to the reasons explained on my last page.

-However direct Chronosplit repairs are sometimes possible, and as such I will always endeavour to repair your original module first before conversion to a Rawsar H1 module.
+Despite Heuer's fragile design repairs to the original module is sometimes possible and as such I will always endeavour to repair your module first before conversion to a Rawsar H1 module.

 In some instances your original Chronosplit module may only suffer display damage, in this case, I can replace the old dead displays with “drop-in” Rawsar-produced LCD panels.

 Heuer also produced the Ford Split Lap Unit 77 which is a good example of a watch that is relatively "repairable" mainly because Heuer learnt from their earlier open wire bond mistakes.
 If you have a Ford Split Lap Unit 77 and want it repaired please have look at the following page by clicking on the Rawsar H1F button below.